nitink-prog/LIU-Printers-Database/README.md

 Combines many React practices into a webapp for the IT Department to utilize.

-==This is the 3rd version of this full-stack program.== Firebase and JSON-Server versions are in the branches.
+**This is the 3rd version of this full-stack program.** Firebase and JSON-Server versions are in the branches.

 ## Studies